TheKompot/Eigenfaces/README.md

 Reference: https://www.geeksforgeeks.org/ml-face-recognition-using-eigenfaces-pca-algorithm/

-## Clustering and Classfication
+##
-talk about:
-*   in which process of clustering and classfication do we use PCA
-* what supervised and unsupervised algorithms did we try
-* compare their stats
+*In order for the PCA algorithm to work properly, we need to pre-process the input data into a uniform format.*

 ## Image pre-processing
-In order for the PCA algorithm to work properly, we need to pre-process the input data into a uniform format.
 All input images need to:
 * contain only one face in a specified *position*
 * have the same *size*
 * have their *brightness* adjusted